AdaCompNUS/despot/README.md

 For bug reports and suggestions, please email motion@comp.nus.edu.sg.

-[1] Online POMDP Planning with Regularization.
+[1] **Online POMDP Planning with Regularization**.
 Nan Ye, Adihraj Somani, David Hsu and Wee Sun Lee.
 In preparation.
 This extends our NIPS 2013 paper with an improved search algorithm, its analysis, and more empirical results.

 ================================================================================